Portrait of a Young Girl at the End of the 60s in Brussels: Plot

-The film follows 15-year-old Michelle (Circe Lethem), her best friend Danielle (Joelle Marlier), and the army deserter Paul (Julien Rassam) in Brussels, April 1968.
-After dropping out of school one day, Michelle meets Paul at the cinema, and they kiss.
+The film follows 15-year-old Michele (Circe Lethem), her best friend Danielle (Joelle Marlier), and the army deserter Paul (Julien Rassam) in Brussels, April 1968.
+After dropping out of school one day, Michele meets Paul at the cinema, and they kiss.
 Afterwards, they wander the streets, discussing love, sexuality, politics and philosophy.
-Michelle reveals to Paul that she kissed him to tell someone else about it, and make them "suffer."
+Michele reveals to Paul that she kissed him to tell someone else about it, and make them "suffer".
 Later, she leaves Paul to meet with her friend Danielle, to whom she tells the story of kissing him.
-Danielle remarks that Michelle is in a strange mood.
-They make plans to go to a party together that night, and Michelle returns to Paul.
+Danielle remarks that Michele is in a strange mood.
+They make plans to go to a party together that night, and Michele returns to Paul.
 They resume their wandering around Brussels.
 Having originally claimed to be in Brussels to meet a lover, Paul eventually reveals that he has deserted the army.
-He and Michelle have her first sexual encounter after dancing together to Suzanne in her cousin's empty apartment.
+He and Michele have her first sexual encounter after dancing together to Suzanne at her cousin's empty apartment.

-By the end of their day together, Michelle has decided that Paul would be a better match for Danielle.
-They make plans to meet later in the evening, after Danielle and Michelle attend the party.
-At the party, Michelle and Danielle dance together in the middle of a dance circle to La Bamba.
-Danielle moves to the outside of the circle, and Michelle is supposed to choose a new partner to bring inside the ring.
+By the end of their day together, Michele has decided that Paul would be a better match for Danielle.
+They make plans to meet later in the evening, after Danielle and Michele attend the party.
+At the party, Michele and Danielle dance together in the middle of a dance circle to La Bamba.
+Danielle moves to the outside of the circle, and Michele is supposed to choose a new partner to bring inside the ring.
 Instead, she chooses Danielle again.
-When the song changes and the circle breaks apart, Danielle dances closely with a boy, and Michelle watches with an expression of yearning.
-She leaves the party, and Danielle follows her outside.
-The film ends with Danielle and Michelle walking away from the party holding hands, presumably to meet with Paul.
+When the song changes and the circle breaks apart, Danielle dances closely with a boy, and Michele watches with an expression of yearning.
+She leaves the party and Danielle follows her outside.
+The film ends with Danielle and Michele walking away from the party, holding hands, to meet with Paul.
+As they approach him, Danielle continues alone presumably towards him, while Michele turns back on her own.